AxtonS/odin-recipes/README.md

-Doing the first html project from odin-project:
+Check out the page at: https://axtons.github.io/odin-recipes/
 Finished recipes project, 3 delectable items to choose from!